Dear friends and travellers,

 San Pedro de Atacama

-Excursion in San Pedro de Atacama
+International Departure or optional extension in San Pedro de Atacama

 After breakfast (or depending on your flight time) you will take a private transfer to El Loa Airport, just outside the city of Calama, a drive of approximately 1 hr and 15 mins.